ArminJo/Arduino-BlueDisplay/examples/SimpleTouchScreenDSO/README.md

 ## SETTINGS PAGE GUI
 On this page you have all buttons to modify the **DSO acquisition mode**, to select the different **ADC channels** and for **page navigation** above the last button row the minimum stack size, the supply voltage and the internal chip temperature is shown.
-The stack size is needed for testing different buffer size values during development and the temperature may be quite inaccurate.
+The stack size is required for testing different buffer size values during development and the temperature may be quite inaccurate.
 - **History** -> **red** history off, **green** history on, i.e. old chart data is not deleted, it stays as a light green trace.
 This button is also available (invisible) at the chart page.
 - Slope - **Slope A** -> trigger on ascending slope, **Slope D** -> trigger on descending slope.
 - **Back** -> Back to chart page.
-- **Trigger delay** -> Trigger delay can be numerical specified from 4 us to 64.000.000 us (64 seconds, if you really want).
+- **Trigger delay** -> Trigger delay can be numerical specified from 4 탎 to 64.000.000 탎 (64 seconds, if you really want).
 Microseconds resolution is used for values below 64.000.
 - Trigger - the trigger value can be set on the chart page by touching the light violet vertical bar in the 4. left grid.
   - **Trigger auto** -> let the DSO compute the trigger value using the average of the last measurement.
   - **Trigger man timeout** -> use manual trigger value, but with timeout, i.e. if trigger condition not met, new data is shown after timeout.